Beer is being rationed in the UK

 "This is an issue that will affect much of the United Kingdom's ... farm-to-fork supply chain," said Helen Munday, the chief scientific officer at the Food and Drink Federation.

-Here's what's at risk:
+Here's what's at risk.

 Soda and beer